-For further reading, please refer to our article on risk connectivity.
+Further reading Refer to our article on risk connectivity.

-Jane Gunn, National Lead Partner for People & Change & Kathy Hilyard, National Partner for Leadership discuss the impact of COVID-19 on leadership and in particular the need for leaders to be adaptable through complexity.
+Jane Gunn, National Lead Partner for People & Change and Kathy Hilyard, National Partner for Leadership discuss the impact of COVID-19 on leadership and in particular the need for leaders to be adaptable through complexity.

-For further reading, please refer to our toolkit on leading in this time of great disruption.
+Further reading Refer to our toolkit on leading in this time of great disruption.

 Stephen Walmsley, KPMG Partner, Leadership, Performance and Reward explores what Boards need to consider for remuneration in FY20 and beyond.
 These include: options for companies needing to conserve cash; incentive outcomes at financial year end; and performance targets for incentive plans in FY21.

-For further reading, please refer to our factsheet about the implications on executive remuneration (PDF 119KB).
+Further reading Refer to our factsheet about the implications on executive remuneration (PDF 119KB).

 David Heathcote, KPMG Global Head of Debt Advisory and Cecily Conroy, Head of Equity Capital Markets for KPMG Australia explore the issues Boards need to consider when managing borrowing requirements and raising equity in a volatile market, including lessons learnt from the GFC.

-For further reading, please refer to our insights on debt markets and liquidity assessments.
+Further reading Refer to our insights on debt markets and liquidity assessments.

 Joined by Jeremy Hirschhorn, Second Commissioner, Client Engagement at the Australian Taxation Office, David Linke, KPMG National Managing Partner for Deal Advisory, Tax and Legal discuss the JobKeeper scheme and the critical role of the ATO in delivering this assistance to businesses.

-For further reading, please refer to our insights on the JobKeeper legislation (PDF 559KB).
+Further reading Refer to our insights on the JobKeeper legislation (PDF 559KB).

-Dr Brendan Rynne, Chief Economist, KPMG Australia and James Stewart, KPMG National Co-Lead for Restructuring Services provide an overview of the economic and stimulus impacts of COVID 19 on Australia, and the potential options available to help preserve businesses including, suspension of insolvent trading laws, Safe Harbour and restructuring options, to protect directors during the crisis
+Dr Brendan Rynne, Chief Economist, KPMG Australia and James Stewart, KPMG National Co-Lead for Restructuring Services provide an overview of the economic and stimulus impacts of COVID 19 on Australia, and the potential options available to help preserve businesses including, suspension of insolvent trading laws, Safe Harbour and restructuring options, to protect directors during the crisis.

 If you have any questions regarding the content of our webinars and would like speak to someone from our team please contact us.